catid/tabby/PASSWORD.md

 Another modification could be to send a hash of the PROOF and keep the PROOF value as a shared secret key.
 This would allow the protocol to be used as a drop-in replacement for SRP.
 Since this is the only implementation, it may be a good idea.
 Other re-organization ideas like splitting Cymric from Tabby are being considered to make it more flexible.

-Another way this could be changed is by including a SPAKE2+ pi_1 type verifier that is just a password hash.
-This loses the augmented PAKE property, which a lot of people desire, in trade for making the client processing faster because he can verify himself without recomputing vG.
-However in practice this is not a huge gain because the client needs to run a PBKDF that takes much longer than vG *anyway*.
-So the client processing time is irrelevant.

 #### Security Proof